paralympics/sdms-user-guide/docs/participants/classification.md

 ## Details

-When opening an athlete’s classification details page (Figure 5.7), each classification instance has its own row in its respective section (*Current or Historical*).
+When opening an athlete’s classification details page (Figure 4.6), each classification instance has its own row in its respective section (*Current or Historical*).
 Any current classification not with *New* status should be accompanied by documentation and confirmation from classifiers.
 If the athlete’s class changes, this should be documented by adding a new classification section and moving the outdated one to *Historical* status.

-The Classification tab further contains a visual overview of all registered classification, offered from the *Analysis (PDF)* button.
-It is also possible to update the class status of registered results depending on the newly entered classification information; this is done via the *Apply to Results* button.
-The process of applying classification changes is also performed automatically whenever users enter a new classification or when new results are added to SDMS.
+The process of applying classification changes is performed automatically whenever users enter a new classification or when new results are added to SDMS.

 <figure>
     <img class="screenshot" src="_img/figures/4.6-classification-details-tab.png" alt="Classification Details tab">
     <figcaption>Figure 4.6: Classification Details tab</figcaption>
 </figure>

-In the table below, the fields are listed in the format they can be accessed from the *New Classification* form (Figure 5.8) when defining a new classification for an athlete.
+In the table below, the fields are listed in the format they can be accessed from the *New Classification* form when defining a new classification for an athlete.

 | **Field**                  | **Format**                                               | **Comments**                                                                          |
 | -------------------------- | -------------------------------------------------------- | ------------------------------------------------------------------------------------- |